byu-oit/UAPI-Specification/University API Specification.md

 * Links
 * Metadata
-* One or more sub-resources represented as field\_sets (see [field\_sets](#51-field_sets)).
+* One or more sub-resources represented as field\_sets (see [5.1 field\_sets](#51-field_sets)).

 Top level resources should return a default set of properties when no sub-resources have been requested.
 These properties should be included in a single JSON object with the name `basic`.
-See [The Basic Field\_set](#513-the-basic-field_set) for more information.
+See [5.1.3 The Basic Field\_set](#513-the-basic-field_set) for more information.

 Multiple sub-resources can be requested in a single HTTP request.
-See ["Sub-resources, Field\_sets, And Contexts"](#50-sub-resources-field_sets-and-contexts) for more information.
+See [5.0 Sub-resources, Field\_sets, And Contexts](#50-sub-resources-field_sets-and-contexts) for more information.

 #### 3.2.1 Links

 The links property is an object that represents possible future actions that can be performed against this resource.
-The contents of the links section may vary depending upon the context in which the resource is being accessed (date, user authorizations, etc) See [HATEOAS](#40-hateoas-links) for a more complete discussion of HATEOS links and their purpose.
+The contents of the links section may vary depending upon the context in which the resource is being accessed (date, user authorizations, etc) See [4.0 HATEOAS Links](#40-hateoas-links) for a more complete discussion of HATEOS links and their purpose.

 #### 3.2.2 Metadata